MeM0ri/balance_hub/README.md

 Application created as part of the challenge from Aava lääkärikeskus as part of the Junction 2024 hackathon
 ---

-### Aava: A Well-Being-Centric Job Matching Platform
+### Balance Hub: A Well-Being-Centric Job Matching Platform

 Balance Hub is a unique application developed for the Aava Challenge, designed to revolutionize workplace culture by prioritizing employee well-being.
 In a world where mental health often takes a back seat to performance, Aava focuses on aligning individuals with workplaces that support their values, work-life balance, and mental health needs.